 After Jenkins has restarted you can configure your jobs to use included and excluded file regions.

-A huge thank you from all of PSPDFKit to Timothy Lusk, who’s work is the reason we can efficiently test our codebase again.
+A huge thank you from all of PSPDFKit to Timothy Lusk, whose work is the reason we can efficiently test our codebase again.
 So far we only had positive feedback from our engineers.
 If you also think that his PR should be merged, please add a reaction or leave a comment here: jenkinsci/ghprb-plugin#293